 JKT

 First and last time, interesting Sangiovese 55 Cab Franc 45 from Texas!
-Very lean purplish floral notes into acidic lean but balanced palate — a month ago
+Very lean purplish floral notes into acidic lean but balanced palate — 4 months ago